How To Help Senior Citizens to Move

 Start The Moving Process Early

-Start early and provide you and your senior more than enough time to prepare.
+Start early and provide you and your senior with more than enough time to prepare.
 Hurried downsizing adds to the stress and sense of loss associated with moving.

 It can be difficult to get go of items with happy memories or from important milestones because many individuals identify their home with their identity.
 Ask your elder about their preferred methods for decluttering their possessions.
 Knowing that their possessions will aid others can occasionally help people purge.